 A countdown timer can be a fun and interesting way to generate hype for an upcoming event or product launch.
-It can create a sense of urgency and drive conversions when done right.
+It’s essentially a virtual clock that you can set up to count down from a specific date to indicate the beginning or end - or both, of a specific offer.
+When done right, this can create a sense of urgency and drive conversions.

 If you’re looking to build excitement for an upcoming event such as a concert, seminar or festival, you can use an online ticketing service such as Eventbrite to manage ticket sales and promotions.
 Connect this to your Strikingly website by adding the Eventbrite countdown widget.